One of the ways to increase storage capacity in warehouses is to narrow the warehouse

-One of the ways to increase storage capacity in warehouse is to narrow the warehouse aisles.
-This means changing the style of lift truck from a forklift that uses a wider aisle to a turret truck that uses a very narrow aisle.
+One of the ways to increase storage capacity in warehouses is to narrow the warehouse aisles.
+This means changing the style of lift truck from a forklift that uses a wider aisle to a lift truck that uses a narrow aisle, like a reach truck, or a very narrow aisle, like a turret truck.

 If you are asking yourself, “How can I increase storage capacity in the warehouse”, this page will help you answer that question.